Amending the Lonely Runner Spectrum Conjecture: Large common factors

-Another useful technique that we will repeatedly utilize throughout the paper arises when two speeds share a common factor $g \geq 6$ and satisfy a couple more conditions.
-This lemma is very powerful when combined with the technique of pre-jumps. \begin{lemma} For real numbers $0 \leq a,b < 1$ and positive integers $v_1, v_2, g$.
-If $g \geq 6$, $\gcd(v_1,g) = 1$, $g \nmid v_2$, and $a \neq \pm b \bmod g$ then there exists integer $h$ such that
+For the rest of the paper, we refer to Theorem \ref{the1} only for $n = 4$.
+The theorem allows us to restrict our focus speeds with at most two runners sharing a common factor.
+Another useful lemma that we will repeatedly utilize throughout the paper applies when two speeds share a common factor $g \geq 6$ and satisfy a couple more conditions.
+This lemma is very powerful when combined with pre-jumps. \begin{lemma} Let $0\le a,b\le 1$ be real numbers and let $v_1,v_2,g$ be positive integers.
+If $g \geq 6$, $\gcd(v_1,g) = 1$, $v_2 \not\equiv 0 \bmod g$, and $v_1 \neq \pm v_2 \bmod g$, then there exists integer $0 \leq h < g$ such that

 \end{lemma}